 The project was funded by the German Federal Ministry of Education and Research (BMBF) and coordinated by the University of Bremen (project code 01LC1724).

-Gene drives are designed to spread genetically engineered organisms rapidly through natural populations.
-In populations with sexual reproduction, genetic characteristics are normally distributed with a 50% probability to the offspring.
-The gene drive mechanism, however, interferes with the process of natural inheritance, aiming to pass the new genetic information to almost 100% of the following generations.
-There are ongoing debates about using gene drives to combat insects such as mosquitoes (vector-borne diseases) and fruit flies (agricultural pests), or rodents such as mice and rats (invasive species).
-The aim is to suppress or eradicate the target species within a region or to replace it with genetically engineered populations.
+Gene drives are designed to rapidly spread genetically engineered organisms throughout natural populations.
+In populations with sexual reproduction, genetic characteristics are normally distributed with a 50% probability to offspring.
+The gene drive mechanism, however, interferes with the process of natural inheritance, aiming to pass on almost 100% of the new genetic information to following generations.
+There are currently ongoing debates about whether to use gene drives to combat insects such as mosquitoes (vector-borne diseases) and fruit flies (agricultural pests), or rodents such as mice and rats (invasive species).
+The aim is to suppress or eradicate the target species within a region, or to replace it with genetically engineered populations.

-The GeneTip project results show that serious scientific concerns could be identified even at an early stage of the technical developments.
-These comprehensible reasons for concern should be taken very seriously, and should, in the face of far-reaching uncertainties and the extent of non-knowledge of possible consequences, constitute the starting point for measures according to the precautionary principle.
+The GeneTip project results show that reasoned scientific concerns can be identified at an early stage of the technical developments and measures should be taken in accordance with the precautionary principle.

 Springer Book “Gene Dives at tipping points” (open access):